xwipeoutx/xwipeoutx.github.io/_posts/2017-01-03-put-your-operations-on-your-client.md

 The goal here is to make a module that contains a way to get the URL for each operation.
 For static URLs, this is just be a `const`.

 For dynamic URLs, it is a function that takes in the typed parameters and returns the URL.

 Examples?
-Sure!
+Sure, why not!

 ```
 export var getOrders = `/api/orders`;